Nepo26/pokerSolver/README.md

 - H - Hearts

 ### Ranks
 Then we need to say that a card name is made first of the ranks that it represents then its suit or symbol.
-The avaiable values are these:
+The   available values are these:
 - A - Ace
 - 2 - Two
 - 3 - Three